MathStuff/Matrices/README.md

 Matrix.describe #Returns a description matrix with columns describing the matrix holding column, count, dtype, mean, sdev, min, 25%, 50%, 75%, max.

+Matrix.info #Returns information about columns: Dtype, Valid data amount, Invalid data amount, Unique data amount

+Matrix.uniques(column) #Returns the unique set of the 'column'; If 'column' is None, all columns' unique values are returned in a list of lists

 Matrix.sum(n,get) #Returns the sum of the elements in the column with name/index 'n'.
 If 'n' is None, all column sums are returned.
 Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

 Matrix.prod(n,get) #Returns the product of the elements in the column with name/index 'n'.
 If 'n' is None, all column products are returned.
 Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.